 Glaciers are an integral part of any trip to Iceland and in October you can enjoy them from all angles.
 Whilst most glaciers are for viewing only in summer by October it is possible to hike across many of them.
 At this time of year it is safe to explore the glacier ice caves too.
 Visitors to the Jökulsárlón Glacier Lagoon will still be able to take boat tours in October too.
 This is a summer tour where visitors sail around the icebergs that float across the on the lake.

 Northern Lights Tours

 As mentioned October is a great month for spotting the Northern Lights in Iceland.
 If you would rather not drive yourself then you can easily join one of the tours that start in October.
 Group tours or private jeep tours and even boat tours into the bay near Reykjavik are all options.
 If you are hiring a motorhome or campervan then you can easily look out for them yourself.
 If you are camping in or near one of the national parks you might well see the dancing lights you’re your bed!
 For tips on how best to see them read our article on Finding the Northern Lights in Iceland.

 Events in October

 There is not a great many festivals or events going on in Iceland in October.
 The busy summer schedule has finished and the winter events haven’t quite got started yet.
 There are a few dates for your calendar though.
 Halloween is not as widely celebrated as it is in the US but can still be a fun evening to go out.
-If art house movies are your thing then Reykjavik hosts a film festival in October.
+If art house movies are your thing then Reykjavik hosts a film festival in October and also the Icelandic Airwaves.
 This kicks off in late September and runs into early October.
 There are film showings in all sorts of weird and wonderful places including in a thermal swimming pool!
 Also in early October around he 8thor 9this the switching on of the Imagine Peace Tower.
 The tower is lit up to promote world peace and sends a beam of light high into the sky.

 Hot Springs and Hiking